Our adventure for this year has just started!

-In 2016/2017 SOAR will again be developing a rocket for entrance into the IREC.
-The competition is to be held at Spaceport America, New Mexico in June 2017.
-Using the knowledge we gained in our first year at competition, this year's rocket systems, body and engine will be designed and manufactured from scratch by students.
-A dedicated team is in the process of designing and building a hybrid motor, rather than a commercially made, solid core motor, with the goal of launching to 30 000 ft.
-We aim to improve on our ranking from last year using the knowledge we have gained.
+In 2016/2017 SOAR again be developed a rocket for entrance into the Intercollegiate Rocket Engineering Competition (IREC).
+The competition was held at Spaceport America, New Mexico in June 2017.
+Using the knowledge we gained in our first year at competition, this year's rocket systems, body and engine was designed and manufactured from scratch by students.
+A dedicated team designed and built a hybrid motor, rather than a commercially made, solid core motor, with the goal of launching to 30 000 ft.

 The Student Organization for Aerospace Research (SOAR) was officially founded in the summer of 2015 at the University of Calgary.
 It consists of student scientists and engineers researching and developing projects related to aerospace technology.
 SOAR provides students with the opportunity and resources to gain experience in aerospace through hands on work with projects that contribute to scientific knowledge.
 This encourages cooperation, hard work, critical thinking and independence.
 By giving responsibility for these project to students, they are able to self-engage and help each other develop experience in all aspects of research and industry desired in graduating students.